seahorn/clam/README.md

      cmake --build . --target install

-Clam provides several components that are installed via the `extra` target.
+Clam provides two components that are installed via the `extra` target.
 These components can be used by other projects outside of Clam.